solliancenet/MCW-Migrate-Linux-OSS-DB-to-Azure/Whiteboard design session/WDS trainer guide - Migrate and modernize case for Linux and OSS DB to Azure.md

     |----------|:-------------:|:-------------:|:-------------:|
     | Linux Virtual Machines | West US | 2x D4 v5 VMs (4 vCores, 16 GiB RAM) & Red Hat Enterprise Linux | $62.1376 each |

-    > **Note:** The D4 v5 VM pricing estimate is for Azure Hybrid Benefit (AHB) pricing with 3 year reserved instance.
-For Pay as you go with AHB the estimated cost would be $163.52 per month for each VM.
+    > **Note:** The D4 v5 VM pricing estimate is for Azure Hybrid Benefit (AHB) pricing with 3-year reserved instance.
+For Pay-as-you-go with AHB the estimated cost would be $163.52 per month for each VM.
 Reserved instances offer a much lower cost.

     _MySQL databases_